By Reza Pakdel, Product Owner-Geomodeling

-Accurate drillhole data is essential to a mine.
+Drillhole data is arguably a mine’s most important asset.
 Hexagon ensures you can keep this information organized, secure and usable with Torque, now part of the HxGN MinePlan Geology Foundation.
 Torque’s modern interface and flexibility make it easy to set up, use, and validate the data.
 User role permissions allow you to manage who has access to view or modify the data, keeping it auditable and secure.